portyanikhin/SharpProp/README.md

 #### Pure fluids

-To calculate the specific heat of saturated water vapour at _1 atm_:
+To calculate the specific heat of saturated water vapor at _1 atm_:

 ```c#
 using System;